bulka4/azure_terraform/databricks/readme.md

 Each of those steps is described in more details in below sections: 'Creating a workspace', 'Creating a Databricks account admin' and 'Configuring a Unity Catalog'.

+This code is not finished yet.
+More information about issues which still would need to be resolved can be found in the 'Code issues' section of this document.

 # Creating a workspace
 For that purpose we are using the create_workspace module.
 It creates a Databricks workspace and also a Unity Catalog metastore linked to that workspace.
 I am not sure but it looks like this metastore is not linked to any storage account yet.